panva/node-oidc-provider/docs/configuration.md

 The lists of supported algorithms exposed via discovery and used when validating request objects and client metadata is a union of

-- all symmetrical algorithsm where they apply
+- all symmetrical algorithms where they apply
 - algorithms from the keystore you initialize the provider with

 If you wish to tune the algorithms further you may do so via the `unsupported` [configuration][defaults]